nikkNizz/Drawish/README.md

 [See Elliptical selection and other shapes](#elliptical-selection-and-other-shapes)

 ##### Default shapes
-SQUARE, RECTANGLE, CIRCLE, ELLIPSE, TRIANGLE, ROUNDED RECT, ROUNDED SQUARE, STAR, ARROWS, SOLID, CROSSES (for simple arrow see "Line / Simple arrow / Connected lines" chapter).
+SQUARE, RECTANGLE, DIV, CIRCLE, ELLIPSE, TRIANGLE, ROUNDED RECT, ROUNDED SQUARE, STAR, ARROWS, SOLID, CROSSES (for simple arrow see "Line / Simple arrow / Connected lines" chapter).
 ##### Custom shapes
 Drawish's custom shapes are polygons or vector curves defined in a text file.
 This user-created file must be named "shapes.txt" and placed in the Drawish_Data folder.